Form 1099-INT, Interest Income

 - To whom you paid amounts reportable in boxes 1, 3, and 8 of at least $10 (or at least $600 of interest paid in the course of your trade or business described in the instructions for Box 1.
 Interest Income),

 - For whom you withheld and paid any foreign tax on interest, or

 - From whom you withheld (and did not refund) any federal income tax under the backup withholding rules regardless of the amount of the payment.

 Report only interest payments made in the course of your trade or business including federal, state, and local government agencies and activities deemed nonprofit, or for which you were a nominee/ middleman.
 Report tax-exempt interest only on Form 1099-INT.

 Where do I file Form 1099-INT?

 If you are filing 250 or more returns you are required to file electronically.
 The IRS encourages you to file electronically even if you are filing less than 250 returns.
-ExpressTaxfilings.com is the easiest - we transmit it all to the IRS for you!
-Or, print paper copies and mail them to the IRS and recipient.
-To find the mailing address and other detailed Form 1099-INT information see http://www.irs.gov/pub/irs-pdf/i1099int_14.pdf
+ExpressTaxFilings.com is the easiest way to file - we transmit everything to the IRS for you!
+Or, you can print paper copies and mail them to the IRS and your recipients.
+To find the mailing address and other detailed Form 1099-INT information, visit http://www.irs.gov/pub/irs-pdf/i1099int_14.pdf

 - Sign In to your account